jesper-helin/frontend-mentor-challenges/interactive-rating-component/README.md

 # Frontend Mentor - Interactive rating component solution

 This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).

-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+**Note: currently not live**

 ## Table of contents